 The International Association for Children’s Spirituality (IACS) was launched at the 7th International Conference on Children’s Spirituality, in 2006, following the success of the International Journal of Children’s Spirituality and the conferences themselves.

-The work of the IACS is developed through an executive committee with 5 officers.
-The Chair is Karen-Marie Yust (USA).
-Ruth Wills (UK) is the membership secretary and treasurer and Katie Posey (U.S.A) is the web and communications manager.
+The work of the IACS is developed through an executive committee.
+The Chair/Interim Secretary is Karen-Marie Yust (USA).
+Ruth Wills (UK) is the treasurer and Katie Posey (U.S.A) is the web and communications manager.
 Sturla Sagberg (Norway), Adrian Gellel (Malta), Nestor Briceno (Venezuela), Elsa Lau (Hong Kong), and Elaine Champagne (Canada) work alongside Jackie Watson and Tony Eaude (UK) and Kate Adams (UK) as the wider exec.

 Dr Marian de Souza, our previous chairperson, is active in research and teaching in the field of children’s and young people’s spirituality as well as having a significant publication output.
 She has also been the editor of a number of international publications.
 Her document ‘A concept of human spirituality‘ reflects her own research and thinking in the area of Children’s and Young People’s Spirituality and provides a starting point for further discussion.
 She invites members to respond by sending reflections on their own view of spirituality to Katie Posey, the association communications secretary.